cerebral/cerebral/docs/guides/typescript.md

 )
 ```

 This sequence gives you full type safety and autosuggestions.
-If anything is changed you will be notified about any breaking changes.
+If anything is changed you will be notified by Typescript if your sequence does not work.
 Though inlining actions like this works it is recommended to split them out.
 The reason is that your sequences will read better and you actions will be composable with other sequences by default.
+Like this:

 ```ts
 import { sequence } from 'fluent'